 This article draws on both The Car Seat Lady’s knowledge as a child passenger safety instructor AND a pediatrician with 4 years experience working in a neonatal intensive care unit (NICU) putting hundreds of preemies and newborns into car seats.

-When parents see their newborn’s head turned to the side, many parents rush out to buy “infant head supports” which try to keep the head looking straight, but often by virtue of all the padding they have around and behind the head only serve to push the baby’s head down onto his chest, which is dangerous (not to mention that the use of inserts that didn’t come with the car seat typically violates the car seat’s instructions and can make baby less safe in a crash too).
+When parents see their newborn’s head turned to the side, many parents rush out to buy “infant head supports” which try to keep the head looking straight.
+Because these “supports” have tons of padding around and behind the head, they can actually push the baby’s head down onto his chest, which is dangerous!
+(Note that the use of inserts that didn’t come with the car seat also typically violates the car seat’s instructions and can make baby less safe in a crash too.)

-When your chin falls to your chest it is hard to breathe as you block off your airway.
-Anyone who can sit upright unsupported can easily pick their head up off their chest to breathe more easily – so if your toddler sleeps in the car seat with his chin on his chest he’ll be fine as he can pick his head up if he has trouble breathing.
-However, newborns can not pick their heads up, and the chin-to-chest position is a very dangerous one – it is dangerous in the car seat, the bouncy seat, the swing, the stroller, etc.
+Why is it dangerous if the baby’s head is pushed down to their chest?
+When your chin falls to your chest it’s hard to breathe!
+Your chin actually blocks off your airway in this situation.
+Anyone who can sit upright unsupported can easily pick their head up off their chest to breathe more easily – so if your toddler sleeps in the car seat with his chin on his chest he’ll be fine as he can pick his head up if he has trouble breathing, and so will you if you doze off in this position in the car.
+Because they can’t sit upright unsupported, newborns can’t pick their heads up, and the chin-to-chest position is a very dangerous one – it’s dangerous in the car seat, the bouncy seat, the swing, the stroller, etc.

-If you feel like a preemie or newborn needs some extra support around the head to keep it from wobbling excessively, take 2 receiving blankets and roll them alongside the baby’s entire body – and double them over at the head area as shown above.
-You want the blankets along the side of the body – and not just around the head – to ensure the blankets stay in place and don’t accidentally move to behind the head which could push the chin down.
+If you feel like a preemie or newborn needs some extra support around the head to keep it from wobbling excessively, take 2 receiving blankets and roll them alongside the baby’s entire body – and double them over at the head area.
+You want the blankets along the side of the body, not just around the head, to ensure the blankets stay in place and don’t accidentally move behind the head where they could push the chin down.

-If you do put anything alongside the head make sure it is rolled firmly and if the baby were to pull his head forward would not prevent the baby from putting his head back against the car seat.
+Make sure the blankets are rolled firmly and that if the baby were to pull his head forward would not prevent the baby from putting his head back against the car seat.

-Many parents believe that the pillowy inserts that come with their baby’s car seat – or the rolled receiving blanket or burp cloth a friend suggested they put alongside the baby’s head – are there to keep the baby’s head safe during a crash.
+Many parents believe that the pillow-like inserts included with their baby’s car seat (or the rolled receiving blanket or burp cloth a friend suggested they put alongside the baby’s head) are there to keep the baby’s head safe during a crash.
 Surprisingly, this is not the case.
 A receiving blanket or other type of soft object placed alongside the head will compress in a crash to a degree that it will not limit the motion of the baby’s head and neck in a meaningful way.
-Limiting the motion of the head and neck must be done by a structural part of the car seat – like a built in head restraint in the car seat that is close fitting to the child’s head – as found on some car seats with no-rethread harnesses.
+Limiting the motion of the head and neck must be done by a structural part of the car seat, like a built-in head restraint in the car seat that is close fitting to the child’s head, as found on some car seats with no-rethread harnesses.